Zittau: Geography

 Zittau sits on the Mandau River, while the Lusatian Neisse, which forms the border with Poland, touches the city in the east.
 The confluence of both rivers is located in the southeast of the city.
 Further south is a tripoint of Germany, Poland and the Czech Republic, and the incorporated village of Hartau lies where the Lusatian Neisse forms the German/Czech border for a short distance.
 Zittau lies in the Zittau Basin, just north of the Zittau Mountains (part of the Sudetes).
-Zittau is located right next to the Turów Coal Mine, one of the largest artificial holes visible from space, on the other side of the Lusatian Neisse.